shariqfarhan/Explore/Assignment_13/README.md

 # Part 2 : MNIST VAE

+The code for this can be found in [this file](https://github.com/shariqfarhan/Explore/blob/master/Assignment_13/VAE%20-%20MNIST.ipynb)

 A sample of 64 images where MNIST image is passed to the VAE model with correct label

 [Correct Label](https://github.com/shariqfarhan/Explore/blob/master/Assignment_13/MNIST_Correct_label.png)